-I’ve been working with my friend Jared Kofron on what we’ve been calling the “plant project” - a DIY hydroponic system with a plant growing lamp, for people who live in apartments and want to grow a few plants.
+I’ve been working with Adam and our friend Jared Kofron on what we’ve been calling the “plant project” - a DIY hydroponic system with a plant growing lamp, for people who live in apartments and want to grow a few plants.

 It’s a goal of mine to grow kitchen herbs, and just have them on hand and cook with them fresh.
 The true decadent dreamy food life.
-Parsley and oregano, sage and rosemary, thyme and basils and so on, into more adventurous lands.
+Parsley and oregano, sage and rosemary, thyme and basils and so on.
 Maybe some small tomatoes.

 However!
 I’ve been failing at this pretty hard for about 10 years now, from a combination of laziness, travel, and just not trying that hard to figure it out.
 I keep our collection of houseplants alive, but kitchen herbs need more frequent watering, more light than we get naturally, and probably some other things.
 Mostly I’ve just been buying the little $1.50 - $3 tiny pots of herb plants from the grocery store, then feeling sad when they die.